A summary of the Tech Valleys Strategic Advisory Group's purpose.

 From time to time officials from Welsh Government, seconded and additional specialist expertise may attend the group to provide advice or comment on progress with other projects.
 They will not become members of the group.

-Recruitment to the group does not come within the remit of the Commissioner for Public Appointments.
+Appointment to the group does not come within the remit of the Commissioner for Public Appointments.

 Frequency of meetings